chriscareycode/cosmic-unicorn/cosmic-doom-guy/README.md

 ## Upload the files to your pico

-Create the folder "doom-guy" to hold the image file Upload doom-guy.jpg to the "doom-guy" folder.
+- Create the folder "doom-guy" to hold the image file
+- Upload doom-guy.jpg to the "doom-guy" folder.
-Upload doom.guy.py to the root of your pico.
+- Upload doom.guy.py to the root of your pico.

 ## Run the file

-Run doom-guy.py with Thonny
+- Run doom-guy.py with Thonny

 ## Optionally make this script run when the Pico boots up

 If you want this script to run on boot, then you need to copy the contents of `doom-guy.py` into `main.py`. main.py is the file that starts on boot.

 #

+Also check out the doom-flynn-css project: https://github.com/chriscareycode/doom-flynn-css

 Thanks to Pimoroni for creating these awesome boards!